Fred Dowling: Packinghouse worker organizing

 Dowling first developed and later refined his organizing abilities through his work as a CCF activist, and his ability to organize working people became especially evident with the coming of the Congress of Industrial Organizations (CIO) to Canada.
 Dowling helped with the CIO campaign to organize workers at the General Motors plant in Oshawa, Ontario, and also with efforts to assist rubber workers.

 In 1939, CIO Canadian Director Charles Millard hired Dowling as a staff representative and assigned him to the Packinghouse Workers Organizing Committee (PWOC).

-Under Dowling's leadership, the PWOC succeeded in Canada, and Fred was present at the 1943 founding convention of the United Packinghouse Workers of America in Chicago, where he was elected to the international executive board and officially became the new union's Canadian director.
+Under Dowling's leadership, the PWOC succeeded in Canada, and Dowling was present at the 1943 founding convention of the United Packinghouse Workers of America in Chicago, where he was elected to the international executive board and officially became the new union's Canadian director.

 "Mr. Packinghouse"

 Serving as vice-president and Canadian director of the UPWA for 30 years, Dowling was affectionately known in Canadian labour circles as "Mr. Packinghouse".
 Under his long leadership the UPWA became the dominant union in the entire Canadian food industry, including flour and cereal branches and the related shoe and leather industry.
 The Canadian district had almost complete autonomy within the international union.

-Dowling led the effort to compel the Federal government and the "Big Three" Canadian meatpacking companies – Canada Packers, Swift Canadian and Burns Meats – into a master collective agreement and bargaining system that spanned the country and gave unprecedented negotiating power to the union.
+Dowling led the effort to compel the federal government and the "Big Three" Canadian meatpacking companies – Canada Packers, Swift Canadian and Burns Meats – into a master collective agreement and bargaining system that spanned the country and gave unprecedented negotiating power to the union.

-When the federal government turned jurisdiction for labour relations back to the provinces following the Second World War, Fred, supported by his protege and Quebec lieutenant Romeo Mathieu, engineered a dramatic nationwide packinghouse strike in 1947 that secured the master agreement system and turned the young union into one of the most militant in Canadian labour history.
+When the federal government turned jurisdiction for labour relations back to the provinces following the Second World War, Dowling, supported by his protege and Quebec lieutenant Romeo Mathieu, engineered a dramatic nationwide packinghouse strike in 1947 that secured the master agreement system and turned the young union into one of the most militant in Canadian labour history.
 His organizing skills then turned to other sectors of the food processing industry: canning, poultry, dairy and others.
 In the late 1960s, Dowling launched what would become the massively successful organizing of the Atlantic fishery industry.

-Creation of the New Democratic Party (NDP)
+Creation of the New Democratic Party

 Like many of his packinghouse comrades, Dowling fervently believed the labour movement must encompass wider social and economic causes, concern for peace and world understanding.

-Dowling and the UPWA were a driving force for the creation of the New Democratic Party (NDP) in 1961, and Fred was elected its first-ever labour vice-president.
+Dowling and the UPWA were a driving force for the creation of the New Democratic Party (NDP) in 1961, and Dowling was elected its first-ever labour vice-president.

-Merger with AMC
+Merger with the Amalgamated Meat Cutters

 In 1968, the UPWA merged with their arch-rivals the Amalgamated Meat Cutters and Butcher Workmen of North America, and, reflective of old wounds between the two unions, the Canadians led by Dowling insisted on their own charter specifying their own unique name, the Canadian Food and Allied Workers.

 Dowling retired in 1972, but remained active until his death in 1982.